Written by: Bill Hite, CEO of Munich-based Hull Speed Associates and strategic partner of Lombard Global, Inc.

 Labor Expenses The largest category of expenses the California company expects to incur in Europe is labor.
 In this case, employee compensation plus employer contributions to social security and insurance represent nearly 80% of their expense base.
 Why so high?
 Here are a few components:

 1) Market norms for salary and benefits in Europe are likely to be higher than in the U.S. In the U.S., this California company offers salespeople nominal salaries, with up to two-thirds of compensation riding on commissions.
-It is also the cultural norm that it — and most U.S. companies — do not offer benefits such as company cars nor car allowances, and that annual vacation is two or three weeks.
+It is also the cultural norm that it – and most U.S. companies – do not offer benefits such as company cars nor car allowances, and that annual vacation is two or three weeks.
+Companies that do offer their employees their own vehicles will have to acquire commercial auto insurance; those looking for this can head to feingoldco.com in order to get more information on their policies.

 If the company were to offer this package to potential sales candidates in Germany, it would not only be hard-pressed to get anyone to interview for the position, it would also be in violation of certain labor laws for failing to meet the minimum vacation requirements.
 In Germany, salespeople expect a much higher salary and smaller commission, a company car or car allowance, and for the employer to pay half of the health insurance.
 Last but not least, the legal minimum required vacation in Germany is 20 days, or four weeks.